 Rupee-cost averaging allows you to balance out the average cost of your investment.
 When other investors are getting wary and exiting the market, a SIP infuses a discipline within you that makes you commit cash at market lows, and helps you maximize the return on your investment.

-When you invest over a long period and earn returns on the returns earned by your investment, your money would start compounding.
+When you invest over a long period and earn returns on the returns earned by your investment, your money would start compounding and you’d get the benefits of power of compounding.
 This helps you to build a large corpus that help you to achieve your long-term financial goals with regular small investments.